lakshay1341/Movie-Review-System-API/README.md

 ## 📋 Overview

-The **Movie Review & Reservation System** is an enterprise-grade Spring Boot application that provides a comprehensive solution for movie enthusiasts.
+**CineTicket** is an enterprise-grade Spring Boot application that provides a comprehensive solution for movie enthusiasts.
 It seamlessly integrates movie reviews with theater seat reservations, offering a complete platform for users to discover movies, share opinions, and book seats for upcoming shows.

-Built with modern Java and Spring technologies, this API implements industry best practices including JWT authentication, role-based access control, rate limiting, and comprehensive API documentation.
+Built with modern Java and Spring technologies, this API implements industry best practices including JWT authentication, role-based access control, Stripe payment integration, PDF receipt generation, email notifications, rate limiting, and comprehensive API documentation.

+The system is deployed and fully functional at [https://cineticket.onrender.com](https://cineticket.onrender.com).

 ## ✨ Key Features